pydio/pydio-doc-admin-guide/3_identity_management/2_sso/3_ED_binding_to_ldap.md

 ### Remove My Account button

 The easiest way to prevent LDAP-defined users to change information that are defined in your external directory(ies), is to define a system wide rule that will disable the `My Account` button for the relevant users.
-This is achieve easily:
+This is achieved easily:

-- As an admin user, go to: `Cells Console >> Identity management >> People`
+- As an admin user, go to: `Cells Console >> Identity management >> People`,
-- Open for edit the parent group of your LDAP users
+- Open for edit the parent group of your LDAP users,
-- Open the `Application Parameters` page
+- Open the `Application Parameters` page,
-- In the upper right corner, choose the `All Workspaces` option from the `Add for...` drop down list
+- In the upper right corner, choose the `All Workspaces` option from the `Add for...` drop down list,
-- Search for the `My Account` action of the `action.user` category by simply typing `my account` in the quick search field, and select it
+- Search for the `My Account` action of the `action.user` category by simply typing `my account` in the quick search field, and select it,

-ensure the MyAccount toggle is turned of and you are set: the button is then hidden for the corresponding users.
+- Ensure the MyAccount toggle is turned off.

+You are then set: the `My Account` button is then hidden for all corresponding users.
 Depending on your specific configuration, you might want to do this for various groups or define a specific role that can be applied to relevant groups and users.